RIte Share Premium Assistance Program (210-RICR-30-05-3)

 3. Payment – Buy-in amounts are not prorated.
 Therefore, a full monthly buy-in amount is due if RIte Share enrollment is effective for any portion of a coverage month.

-4. Method of payment - The parent/caretaker pays the monthly RIte Share buy-in amount to EOHHS.
-Further information about the payment method is provided in the notice of the buy-in requirement sent to the parent/caretaker.
+4. Method of payment – The parent/caretaker either pays the monthly RIte Share buy-in amount to EOHHS or, if the member has direct deposit, EOHHS deducts the buy-in amount from their ESI reimbursement.

-5. Non-compliance - If the parent/caretaker fails to pay the buy-in amount as required, eligibility may be terminated for failing to cooperate in accordance with § 3.22 of this Part.
-Children and young adults in the family who are eligible for Medicaid will be enrolled in a RIte Care plan.
-Only individuals over age nineteen (19) are subject to the disenrollment sanction.
+5. Non-compliance – If the parent/caretaker fails to pay the buy-in amount as required, children and young adults in the family age nineteen (19) and under who are eligible for Medicaid will be enrolled in a Medicaid managed care plan.

 3.9 Basis for Approving ESI Plans